manuel-uberti/filmsinwords/_posts/2019-12-02-once-upon-a-time.md

     <em>Once Upon a Time in Hollywood (Quentin Tarantino, 2019)</em>
 </p>

-After *Inglourious Basterds* I lost interest in Quentin Tarantino.
-I didn’t particularly like *Django Unchained* and though I enjoyed *The Hateful Eight*, I’ve never come back to it.
+Fast forward 15 years, and after *Inglourious Basterds* I lost interest in Quentin Tarantino.
+I didn’t particularly like *Django Unchained* and though I enjoyed *The Hateful Eight*, I’ve never gone back to it.
 The only one of his works I was willing to revisit is *Death Proof*, because in there our love for images met, danced, and kissed amiably.

 This could partly explain why *Once Upon a Time in Hollywood* hit me so hard.
 I simply wasn’t expecting a great film from Tarantino, and I certainly wasn’t expecting him to be able to tell me something new.
-I’ve always had the feeling he had little to say, albeit he had been saying it convincingly more often than not film after film.
-The themes, the references, the dialogues, the violence, the objectification of pop culture: his cinema has been a reiteration of his own obsessions over and over again.
+I’ve always had the feeling he had little to say, albeit he had been saying it mostly convincingly, film after film.
+The themes, the references, the dialogues, the violence, the objectification of pop culture: his cinema has been a reiteration of his own obsessions.
 An enjoyable endeavour if you go along with it, a trite exercise when you don’t.

 In *Once Upon a Time in Hollywood*, Tarantino has finally understood that geeky quotes, fan-service, and homages can live within a much broader context.
-Instead of amusing the audience and himself with pop references and obscure trivia, he uses nostalgia as a platform to deliver punches at a world that is actually not the dream one used to believe in.
-And so we have an ageing actor who is forced to accept subpar roles, merely a peon at the disposal of producers and directors who just want to profit from his once glorious fame.
-Next to him a stuntman who, in spite of his easygoing attitude, has his future perilously attached to a movie star’s highs and lows.
-All faces of the other side of an industry that swallows you in as quickly as it can throw you out from the back.
+Instead of amusing the audience and himself with pop references and obscure trivia, he uses nostalgia as a platform to deliver punches at a world that is actually not the dream we used to believe in.
+And so we have an ageing actor who is forced to accept subpar roles, merely a pawn at the disposal of producers and directors who just want to profit from his once glorious fame.
+Next to him a stuntman who, in spite of his easygoing attitude, sees his future perilously attached to a movie star’s highs and lows.
+All dark sides of an industry that swallows you in as quickly as it can throw you out from the back.

 However, Tarantino is too much in love with his idea of Hollywood to let go nostalgia once and for all. *Once Upon a Time in Hollywood* brims with the